markosluga/kolla-fountain/README.md

 ## kolla-shaker.sh

 Deploys all the packages required to run kolla ansible and configures ansible and an all-in-one kolla deployment.
+Unless you are changing versions of kolla/ansible/python no changes are needed. **This deployment does not use a python virtual environment**

 ## kolla-maker.sh